Arham-N-khan/Arham-EduHub-Web/README.md

 # Arham-EduHub
+A simple educational website built using HTML & CSS

+📌 About This Project
-ArhamEdu Hub - An educational platform designed to provide interactive learning experiences, quizzes, and study resources.
-Built with modern web technologies for a seamless user experience.
+ArhamEdu Hub is an educational platform designed to provide valuable resources for students.
+This website is built using only HTML & CSS, ensuring a clean and responsive design.

+🔹 Features
+✔️ Responsive design
+✔️ Clean and modern UI
+✔️ Educational content layout